Language in use

 As spoken language leaves no traces in the historic record we shall probably never know.
 However theories abound and considerable research has been undertaken, some of which is given below.

 We are quite sure that, whatever the ultimate "first language" we can certainly trace English back to a language called Indo-European which originated 8-10,000 years ago.
-Read the most recent research in "Nature" of November 2003.

 The Salmon as an example of a word which shows the similarities and differences between a wide variety of languages